deepfates/splice/README.md

 - 2: invalid arguments or source detection failed

 Stdout/Stderr:
-- Primary logs and progress go to stderr (so you can pipe stdout safely when we add stdout formats)
+- Primary logs go to stderr (so you can safely pipe stdout)
 - Data files are written to the output directory

 ## Examples